uptechteam/ios-cookbook/11-swiftui.md

 ### 6. Use environment objects for shared state
 Environment objects in SwiftUI are powerful tools for sharing state across multiple views.
 However, their use should be carefully considered.
 Here are the guidelines:
-- **App-Wide Shared State**: Use `@EnvironmentObject` for state that is truly global or app-wide, such as user preferences, themes, or authentication states.
-This should be used sparingly, as overuse can lead to tightly coupled components and makes tracking data flow more difficult.
+- **App-Wide Shared State**: Use `@EnvironmentObject` for a state that is truly global or app-wide, such as user preferences, themes, or authentication states.
+This should be used sparingly, as overuse can lead to tightly coupled components and make tracking data flow more difficult.
-- **View Models (VMs) and View-Specific Logic**: Prefer using `@ObservedObject` and `@StateObject` for state that is specific to a particular view or its closely related components.
+- **View Models (VMs) and View-Specific Logic**: Prefer using `@ObservedObject` and `@StateObject` for a state that is specific to a particular view or its closely related components.
 This approach promotes better encapsulation and makes your views more reusable and easier to test.
 ```swift
 // Global state using @EnvironmentObject
 final class UserSettings: ObservableObject {